Our PREMIUM North Sumatra and Java Adventure

 As we go, remember the word HORAS – it’s the traditional catch-all Batak word of greeting loosely meaning “hello and welcome” and also used to say “good health” or “goodbye” (and “bless you” after you sneeze).
 Today we will hear it often.

 A living Batak village and a look at a fading traditional way of life

-We first travel the short distance to the Toba Batak village of Tomok, a row of separate massive wooden houses with striking saddle-shaped roofs.
-Originally the roofs were of sugar palm fibre (called ijuk), but now many have been replaced by more durable but less romantic corrugated iron.
-If you look closely you also will see that these massive buildings have been constructed without the use of nails!
+We first travel the short distance to the Toba Batak village of Tomok, a row of massive wooden longhouses with distinctive saddle-shaped roofs.
+Originally the roofs were of sugar palm fibre (called ijuk), but now many have been replaced by more durable but much less romantic corrugated iron.
+If you look closely you also will see that the buildings have been constructed without the use of nails!

 The houses are raised and supported on wooden piles one to two meters high with the space below used as a work area or to pen animals.
 The next level is the living area for the extended family (or families).